 A neuropathic itch is an itch that results from nervous system damage rather than issues with the skin.
-Causes include stroke, diabetes, and shingles.
+There are many causes of neuropathic itch, including stroke, diabetes, and shingles.

 Below, we look at the symptoms, causes, and treatment of neuropathic itch.
 We also discuss the outlook for people with this condition.

 Nerve damage can be the result of direct trauma injuries or several different chronic health conditions, such as multiple sclerosis, spinal cord compression, and alcohol-induced neuropathy.